asapdotid/ansible-role-firewall/README.md

 </h1>

 <p align="center" style="font-size: 1.2rem;">
     This role will install and configure the firewall.
-It supports `iptables`, `firewalld`.
+It supports `ufw`, `firewalld`.

     For Ubuntu firewall service `UFW` and RHEL/CentOS 7 or later, the `firewalld` module is used to configure the firewall.